-3.2 Charging in Cooperative Energy and Smart Home Management
+Smart Home Energy Management with Advanced Charging Services

 EV users who frequently commute between their workplace and home rely on an accessible charging infrastructure at both locations.
 Often employees work in small to medium-sized office buildings, while their residence could be a small multi-family residence or a single-family dwelling, both needing EV charging connections.
 As these vehicles can remain parked for several hours, L2 AC charging systems are most often used.
 At the most basic level, L2 AC charging is controlled by analog circuits within the charging device, operating standalone, with limited communications interface necessary apart from the vehicle battery management system negotiation for the charging session.

-However, the integration of business power management with EV charging requirements is beneficial for small commercial building managers to maximize the utilization of charging resources, Similarly, homes or small multi-family dwellings with multiple charging stations can find a comprehensive approach to energy management to be advantageous, As such,
+However, the expansion of EVs can lead to peak loads and bottlenecks in power flows and loads in the grid and at the house connection point.
+Integrating energy management systems (or energy management agents: EMAs) with EV charging systems is beneficial for small commercial building managers to avoid an overload and the associated emergency shutdown due to power limits.
+Similarly, homes or small multi-family dwellings with multiple charging stations can benefit from a comprehensive approach to maximize the utilization of charging resources.

+Distributed Energy System Support for EV Charging

 1. Site-based energy storage: <e.g. for energy security through utility supply outages; optimizing energy costs; fine-grained management of V2B.
 Mostly site-contained LAN-based communications, local edge computing for energy modeling and optimization, potential connection to cloud e.g. a centralize enterprise-wise asset/operations management system. >

 2. Connecting a fleet operator’s depots in a metropolitan area: <e.g. regional network connections between US Post Office or Amazon depots; the analogy is with data CDNs. >